williamyang1991/VToonify/README.md

 ### Flexible style control

 Our framework is compatible with the existing StyleGAN-based image toonification models to extend them to video toonification, and inherits their appealing features for flexible style control.
-With DualStyleGAN as the backbone, our VToonify is able to transfer the style of various examplar images and adjust the style degree in one model.
+With DualStyleGAN as the backbone, our VToonify is able to transfer the style of various reference images and adjust the style degree in one model.

 https://user-images.githubusercontent.com/18130694/189510094-4378caca-e8d9-48e1-9e5d-c8ec038e4bc5.mp4